Hanebu/Loot-Goblin/README.md

 ![image](https://user-images.githubusercontent.com/52481026/131469399-12156f48-3947-4e02-ae72-79bcefb2620f.png)

 ### Link to GitHub
-If you press the LootGoblin logo, the GitHub page will be open.
+If you press the LootGoblin logo, the GitHub page will be opened.
 Easiest way to check for updates and the download link.

 ### Bugfixes / Changes